TritonDataCenter/statemap/README.md

 bounds of the resulting stack.
 The statemaps can be similar statemaps from dissimilar entities (e.g., different machines), or they can be dissimilar statemaps (e.g., different statemaps), or any mix of these.
 Legends for similar statemaps will be shared.
+The `-S` option can control the sorting of stacked like statemaps.

 When statemaps are stacked, the coalescing factor applies to *each* statemap rather than to the entire stack of statemaps.
 When stacking many statemaps,